bennylope/bennylope.github.com/_posts/2014-04-10-ci-screenshots.md

 the old days shops kept old computers lying around to test against different OS's and older browsers.
 A lot of that can be virtualized on your desktop now, but that's still kind of a pain in the tuchus.
-And adding in tablets and mobile phones just deepens the hole.
+And adding in tablets and mobile phones doesn't make testing any easier.
 Thankfully, there's a better way.

 ### Virtualized browsers with BrowserStack